Oreok/sveltekit-stack-docker/README.md

-# Svelte-stack-docker
+# SvelteKit-stack-docker

-#### A quick and easy way to get a dev environment for svelte + express running.
+#### A quick and easy way to get a dev environment for svelteKit + express running.

 ---